 This is a post from my blog section “Profiles of True Heroes – Military and Law Enforcement”.
 I love to go cycling.
 As I started getting serious about it, I decided to name my routes after people – and who better to dedicate my routes to than the heroes in military and law enforcement?

 After completing a route, I would select a hero I had heard about and then write about them.
 There are three types of people in this post: some gave their service for America and served in the armed forces.
 Some have paid the ultimate sacrifice for our freedom.
 And some protected the local community and died in the line of duty.

 After their story, I included information about the route I dedicated to these heroes.
 I hope you can learn more about them and gain an understanding of what they have done for us.

-US Army Air Corps 2nd Lieutenant John F. Cummings, WWII – B-24 Bombardier, 515 Squadron, 376 Bombing group (heavy)
+This route is dedicated to US Army Air Corps Second Lieutenant John Frederick Cummings.
+John was a B-24 Bombardier, 515 Squadron, 376 Bombing group (heavy).

 John Frederick Cummings is my ex-wife’s great uncle.
 He was born on May 1, 1918 in Denver, Colorado; the first born to Irish immigrants John and Elizabeth.
 After being very active in the 1930’s designing advertising logos for local businesses, he enlisted in the US Army Air Corps on March 25, 1942 and trained as a bombardier.

 There was a requirement of 25 missions before heavy bomber crew members had the option of rotating home.
 However, John completed a total of 50 combat missions!
 Among them the famous Operation Tidal Wave.
 Operation Tidal Wave was an air mission conducted by B-24 Liberators based out of Libya and Southern Italy.
 The targets were nine oil refineries around Ploiesti, Romania on August 1, 1943.